 Item 2.
 Election of Thirteen (13) Directors

-The term of office of all twelve (12) directors will expire at the close of this Meeting.
-For the next term, the Company proposes to increase the number of directors by one (1) in order to strengthen the functions of the Board, and elects the following thirteen (13) directors.
+The term of office of all thirteen (13) directors will expire at the close of this Meeting.
+For the next term, the Company proposes to elect the following thirteen (13) directors.

 The candidates for directors are as follows: